 - 6.2 Government have set national performance criteria on speed and quality against which all Councils are judged.
-Persistent failure to perform against these targets runs the risk of the Council being designated as 'Non- Performing', and special measures could follow and would be initiated by Central Government. - 6.3 The assessment of the new 'special measure' threshold has two limbs to it and reviews the Council's performance on a backward rolling two-year basis.
-The targets for speed are 70% of 'major' applications to be determined within 13 weeks and for 60% of 'minor' and 'other' applications to be determined within 8 weeks. - 6.4 In the 12 months to the end of March 2023 the Council determined 100% of major development decisions and 86% of non-major (inc Other) development decisions within these set timescales or by extension.
-Therefore, the Council has exceeded the performance criteria for speed. - 6.5 The targets for quality are less than 10% of refusals for major and non-major applications being allowed on appeal.
-In the latest available national statistics, the Council had 1 major development refusals overturned at appeal, (representing 3.6% of Major Decisions) and 7 non-major applications (representing 0.9%) overturned at appeal.
+Persistent failure to perform against these targets runs the risk of the Council being designated as 'Non- Performing', and special measures could follow and would be initiated by Central Government. - 6.3 The assessment of the 'special measure' threshold has two limbs to it and reviews the Council's performance for a specified period.
+The targets for speed are 60% of 'major' applications to be determined within 13 weeks and for 70% of 'minor' and 'other' applications to be determined within 8 weeks, assessed over a 12-month period. - 6.4 In the 12 months to the end of December 2024 the Council determined 89% of major development decisions and 75% of non-major (inc. Other) development decisions within these set timescales or by extension.
+Therefore, the Council has exceeded the performance criteria for speed. - 6.5 The targets for quality are less than 10% of decisions for major and non-major applications being overturned on appeal, based upon a two-year rolling government data period.
+In the latest available national statistics2, the Council had one major development refusal overturned at appeal (representing 4.5%), and 5 non-major applications (representing 0.8%) overturned at appeal.
 For both of these quality criteria the Council has exceeded the performance criteria.
-It remains important however that the all applications are monitored by senior officers to ensure that decisions are made in accordance with national advice and the development plan, and also that decisions are made in a timely fashion. - Table 5 identifies the volume of planning applications determined over recent years.
+It remains important, however, that all the applications are monitored by senior officers to ensure that decisions are made in accordance with national advice and the development plan, and also that decisions are made in a timely fashion. - 6.7 It is considered that in granting planning permission for over 90% of all applications received that the planning services of Eastbourne Borough Council have supported the development industry and helped to meet the aspirations of the applicants.
+Only where there are substantive material planning considerations is an application refused. - 6.8 Since 2017 the percentage of applications determined at delegated level has significantly increased, which is reflective of the changes made to the Council's scheme of delegation at this time.
+This has assisted applicants in getting quicker decisions on their applications.

+Table 5 identifies the volume of planning applications determined over recent years.
 It shows a consistent level of decisions made over the period.